 This comprehensive approach has helped make Kaiser Permanente a leader in supporting breastfeeding.
 One example is our high rate of exclusive breastfeeding during the hospital stay, meaning that infants receive only breast milk ― no other liquids or solids.
-The national average is 52% according to The Joint Commission.
-But 75% of babies born at Kaiser Permanente hospitals in 2017 were exclusively breastfed during their stays.
-This performance puts Kaiser Permanente in the top 10% nationwide for exclusive breastfeeding.
+The national average is 51% according to The Joint Commission.
+But 74% of babies born at Kaiser Permanente hospitals in 2019 were exclusively breastfed during their stays.

-Now the mother of a thriving 4-year-old, Dr. Zewail is happy she stuck it out through the hard times.
+Now the mother of a thriving 5-year-old, Dr. Zewail is happy she stuck it out through the hard times.